uoftcprg/pokerkit/docs/source/customizations.rst

 Three limits are pre-configured in PokerTools.
 These are:

-- Fixed-Limit
+- Fixed-Limit: :class:`pokertools.limits.FixedLimit`
-- Pot-Limit
+- Pot-Limit: :class:`pokertools.limits.PotLimit`
-- No-Limit
+- No-Limit: :class:`pokertools.limits.NoLimit`

 These can be imported as below.